bmtoan-hutech/generative-ai-contest/README.md

 To participate in the contest, follow these steps:

-1. Develop your application and create a documentation file describing the application and the process of generating Mermaid diagrams.
+1. Develop your ***application*** and create a ***documentation file*** describing the application and the process of generating Mermaid diagrams.
-2. Wrap both the application code and the documentation file into a single zip file.
-Without packages, node_module or libraries folder.
+2. Wrap both the application code and the documentation file into a ***single zip file***. *Without packages, node_module or libraries folder.*
-3. Upload the zip file using the provided Google Form: [Submission Form Link](https://forms.gle/Dv7qbswr1i4TxGnT8).
-(Please make sure the file size is below the specified limit.)
+3. Upload the zip file and share the ChatGPT link using the provided Google Form: [Submission Form Link](https://forms.gle/Dv7qbswr1i4TxGnT8).
+(Please make sure the file size is below 100MB.)
 4. Submit the form by **July 30, 2023, local time in Vietnam (23:59 GMT+7)**.

 ## ❓ Questions and Support